 Uncover hidden contact information including private phone numbers and email addresses, physical locations and addresses, all relatives and associates, employment and education records, additional social media or internet accounts and user profiles, and much more.

 The deep web is a term that refers to webpages and sites that are not indexed by any traditional search engine algorithm like Google, Yahoo, or Bing, and are unavailable to the general public.
-Deep web content may contain private information such as online banking data, email, personal social media pages, profile data, and protected information that users must pay for via subscription or log into private websites to access.
+Deep web content may contain private information such as email, personal social media pages, profile data, and protected information that users must pay for via subscription or log into private websites to access.
 URLs for deep web pages are not necessarily hidden but typically require logins or secure access.

 Therefore, the remaining one to four percent is the surface web we all use.
 The deep web is frequently mistakenly associated with the dark web - the internet boogeyman -, but the two are not the same.
 The difference is that the dark web is just a shady part of the WWW's deep web, mostly lurking with hidden niches, illicit goods, illegal activities, and dangerous marketplaces.
 The darknet is used by criminals to coordinate cybersecurity attacks, deal phishing kits, and malware.
 Popular deep web search engines in the United States include Duck Duck Go, Torch, Tor Links, Uncensored Hidden Wiki, and notEvil.